By Emma Athena

 Like the conductor of a massive orchestra, the city manager directs all of Boulder’s operations.

 A significant part of the job is ensuring ongoing government services run smoothly and properly.
-Many things need to be done on a daily basis for Boulderites to live safe, modern lives: drinking water needs to be purified, parks must be maintained, courts need to be organized, downtown parking must be monitored, and much, much more.
+Many things need to be done on a daily basis for Boulderites to live safe, modern lives: drinking water needs to be purified, parks must be maintained, downtown parking must be monitored, and much, much more.

 The city manager supervises the work of city departments (see more below) and builds relationships between city staff, businesses, nonprofits and other community groups.
 They’re often a go-to person for answering questions from elected officials and everyday citizens.